 Students will become confident communicators who can express themselves and their points of view clearly with guidance from their teachers.
 Language skills are highly sought after by both universities and employers.

 In addition to this languages combine really well with almost any other discipline to add that global dimension to careers.
-A survey of employers conducted by the CBI/Pearson concluded that early half of businesses (41%) acknowledged a need for language skills, with the most sought after languages being French, German and Spanish.
-“With the EU still our largest export market, it’s no surprise to see German, French and Spanish language skills so highly prized by companies.
+A survey of employers conducted by the CBI/Pearson concluded that early half of businesses (41%) acknowledged a need for language skills, with the most sought-after languages being French and Spanish.
+“With the EU still our largest export market, it’s no surprise to see language skills so highly prized by companies.
 But with China and Latin America seeing solid growth, ambitious firms want the language skills that can smooth the path into new markets” – Katja Hall, CBI Deputy Director-General (Source Association for Language Learning, September 2018)